jaellio/istio/architecture/security/pilot-ca.md

 > Note: More details on the supported environment variables can be found in [Environment Variable](#environment-variables) section.

-### Components
+## High level CSR request workflow

-Each RA and CA service is registered on the existing Server (different the the server defined above) in the RunCA method.
+TODO - diagram, description, and demonstration of trust

-TODO(jaellio)
+Each RA and CA service is registered on the existing Istiod server.

 | Variable | Description |
 | - | - |